Call us on 0800 464 3677

 All of the providers we work with provide plans that meet Equity Release Council standards and come with extra safeguards and guarantees.
 These include:

-You’ll never own more than your home is worth
+You’ll never own more than the value of your home

 You’ll still own your home

-With a lifetime mortgage, the most popular form of equity release, you’ll still own your home and can stay in it for as long as you like, subject to your plan’s terms and conditions.
+With a lifetime mortgage, one type of equity release, you’ll still own your home and can stay in it for as long as you like, subject to your plan’s terms and conditions.

 You can move home

-All plans that meet the Equity Release Council’s standards allow you to transfer your plan to a new home subject to the plan’s criteria.
+All plans that meet the Equity Release Council’s standards allow you to transfer your plan to a new home subject to the new property meeting your provider's criteria at the time.

 Extra protection and features